In This Article

 Two quick asides before we jump in...
 First off, no—I’m not going to argue that in order to feel your very best on your wedding day, you should get plastic surgery.
 Or even Botox.
 Or even wear makeup.
 Everyone is different, and this just happens to be my story.

-Second, when my editor and I envisioned this article more than a year ago, we obviously had no idea that a global pandemic would completely upend every facet of life on an unprecedented level—my wedding plans, and plastic surgery in general, included.
+Second, when my editor and I envisioned this article more than a year ago, we obviously had no idea that the year 2020 would completely upend every facet of life on an unprecedented level—my wedding plans, and plastic surgery in general, included.
 Needless to say, the unfortunate ways in which 2020 continues to unfold make my elective rhinoplasty and the postponement of my wedding ceremony feel incredibly frivolous compared to what’s going on around the world.

 That said, with plastic surgeons in most states currently getting the green light to move forward with elective procedures—and my own recent last-minute decision to elope—writing this now finally feels more appropriate.
 So, here goes...